Skip to content

 These comments created several headlines on the subject:

-The conversation then moved on, somewhat predictably, to Brexit, in the form of an ‘and finally’ question.
+The conversation then moved on somewhat predictably to Brexit, in the form of an ‘in finally’ question.
 And Dame Sally shared some stark opinions.

 She said: “The health service and everyone has worked hard to prepare.